-- (a) A person may not knowingly possess and intentionally retain a film, videotape, photograph, or other visual representation showing an actual child under the age of 16 years: - (1) engaged as a subject of sadomasochistic abuse; - (2) engaged in sexual conduct; or - (3) in a state of sexual excitement. - (b)(1) Except as provided in paragraph (2) of this subsection, a person who violates this section is guilty of a misdemeanor and on conviction is subject to imprisonment not exceeding 5 years or a fine not exceeding \$2.500 or both. - (2) A person who violates this section, having previously been convicted under this section, is guilty of a felony and on conviction is subject to imprisonment not exceeding 10 years or a fine not exceeding \$10,000 or both. - (c) Nothing in this section may be construed to prohibit a parent from possessing visual representations of the parent's own child in the nude unless the visual representations show the child engaged: - (1) as a subject of sadomasochistic abuse; or - (2) in sexual conduct and in a state of sexual excitement. - (d) It is an affirmative defense to a charge of violating this section that the person promptly and in good faith: - (1) took reasonable steps to destroy each visual representation; or - (2) reported the matter to a law enforcement agency.
+- (2) A person who violates this section, having previously been convicted under this section, is guilty of a felony and on conviction is subject to imprisonment not exceeding 10 years or a fine not exceeding \$10,000 or both. - (d) Nothing in this section may be construed to prohibit a parent from possessing visual representations of the parent's own child in the nude unless the visual representations show the child engaged: - (1) as a subject of sadomasochistic abuse; or - (2) in sexual conduct and in a state of sexual excitement. - (e) It is an affirmative defense to a charge of violating this section that the person promptly and in good faith: - (1) took reasonable steps to destroy each visual representation; or - (2) reported the matter to a law enforcement agency.